Amongst all of Australia’s favourite eateries, the Japanese restaurant has always been particularly well-represented here in Sydney.

 Beyond the expatriate communities in North Sydney neighbourhoods like Crow’s Nest and Cammeray, the various modes of food from Japan are popular basically everywhere you go in the city.

-To help make a dent in the sizable roster of Japanese restaurants locally, we’ve compiled a longlist of our favourites: ranging from cheerful izakayas to the full-tilt omakase — one of Japanese cuisine’s most hallowed artforms.
+To help you cross off a few worthy contenders on the sizable roster of local Japanese restaurants, we’ve compiled a longlist of our favourites: ranging from cheerful izakayas to the full-tilt omakase — one of Japanese cuisine’s most hallowed artforms.

 Jump To: